andgineer/airflow-conda/README.md

 Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.

 This [Docker container](https://hub.docker.com/repository/docker/andgineer/airflow-conda/general)
 allows you to run it on your laptop.
-It ships Airflow based on Anaconda (miniconda3).
+It ships Airflow 2 based on Anaconda (miniconda3) with a number of useful staff like Pandas, PyArrow, Celery, adapters for Redis, Postgres.

 Running Airflow on the Anaconda environment provides users with a simple and robust tool for building complex data pipelines for machine learning and data science tasks.
+As a bonus I included super-fast conda replacement - mamba, just replace `conda` with `mamba` in your commands and you will be surfrised how fast it is.

 ### Usage